KARNATISAITHARUN/documentation/policies/about-policy.md

 * Taint semantics.

 To illustrate the default Policy, take a look at how  deserialization vulnerabilities are identified.
-The following lines
+The following directive

 ```
 // [~/.shiftleft/policy/dynamic/java/io/ObjectInputStream.policy:]